mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 these issues is to first dissolve our polyline layer into a single feature using the ArcGIS [Dissolve](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/dissolve.htm) tool, and use Feature Vertices To Points on the dissolved layer to get a list of vertices.
+This may *still* result in a duplicate points at junctions though.

-Unfortunately, this will still result in duplicate points where one segment ends and another begins.
 We need to remove duplicate points using the ArcGIS [DeleteIdentical](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/delete-identical.htm) tool and use the argument field = "Shape" to delete duplicates based on their location.
 This will remove the duplicate points,